Tel Aviv wins! You can afford 6% more

 Tax Regime Analysis:

-• Berlin applies the German employee tax system, combining progressive income tax with mandatory social security contributions.
+- Berlin uses German employee tax, standard progressive income tax and mandatory social security.

 Tax Parameters: